mrkearden/Notch-Plasticity-Damage/README.md

 Simulation of a tensile test pull with a notch
 Elmer + mfront material model
-mfront must be instaled, compiled, and coupled with Elmer simial to
+mfront must be instaled, compiled, and coupled with Elmer similar to
   https://www.elmerfem.org/forum/viewtopic.php?t=8887
 Problem Description in PDF